cryptomator/cryptomator.github.io/content/hub-managed-terms.en.md

 ## §5 Support {#support}
 5.1 The Provider shall set up a support service for inquiries of the Customer regarding functions of the Software.
-Requests can be made via the support channels indicated on the Provider's website (https://cryptomator.org/de/contact/) at the times indicated there or by e-mail.
+Requests can be made via the support channels indicated on the Provider's website (https://cryptomator.org/contact/) at the times indicated there or by email.
 The requests will be processed in the chronological order of their receipt.

 5.2 The support does not cover problems with or damage to the software, insofar as these were caused by